jonasmcferreira/adventures/docs/grim/classes.md

 | 9     |                  | Whispered Betrayal  |
 | 10    | +1 to DEX        | Shadow Lord         |

-- **Shadow Step (Grim Die Required):** Spend a Grim Die to teleport up to 30 feet to a spot you can see that is in shadow or dim light.
+- **Shadow Step:** Spend a Grim Die to teleport up to 30 feet to a spot you can see that is in shadow or dim light.
-- **Silent Strike (Grim Die Required):** When you spend a Grim Die, your next attack from stealth or against a surprised enemy deals an additional 1d6 damage.
+- **Silent Strike:** When you spend a Grim Die, your next attack from stealth or against a surprised enemy deals an additional 1d6 damage.
-- **Poison Mastery (Grim Die Required):** Use a Grim Die to apply a potent poison to your weapon that lasts for 1 hour or until you hit, causing 1d4 poison damage and a possible status ailment determined by the GM.
+- **Poison Mastery:** Use a Grim Die to apply a potent poison to your weapon that lasts for 1 hour or until you hit, causing 1d4 poison damage and a possible status ailment determined by the GM.
-- **Evasion (Grim Die Required):** When you spend a Grim Die, you gain the benefit of Evasion for the next turn.
+- **Evasion:** When you spend a Grim Die, you gain the benefit of Evasion for the next turn.
-- **Ghostly Presence (Grim Die Required):** Spend a Grim Die to gain advantage on all Stealth checks and the ability to move through objects and creatures for 10 minutes.
+- **Ghostly Presence:** Spend a Grim Die to gain advantage on all Stealth checks and the ability to move through objects and creatures for 10 minutes.
-- **Quick Hands (Grim Die Required):** Use a Grim Die to gain an additional bonus action on your turn that can be used for specific actions like using an object, pickpocketing, or disarming traps.
+- **Quick Hands:** Use a Grim Die to gain an additional bonus action on your turn that can be used for specific actions like using an object, pickpocketing, or disarming traps.
-- **Lethal Precision (Grim Die Required):** Spend a Grim Die to deal an extra 2d6 damage on your next successful weapon attack.
+- **Lethal Precision:** Spend a Grim Die to deal an extra 2d6 damage on your next successful weapon attack.
-- **Cloak of Darkness (Grim Die Required):** Use a Grim Die to become invisible for 1 minute or until you attack or cast a spell.
+- **Cloak of Darkness:** Use a Grim Die to become invisible for 1 minute or until you attack or cast a spell.
-- **Whispered Betrayal (Grim Die Required):** Spend a Grim Die to cast *suggestion* without expending a spell slot.
+- **Whispered Betrayal:** Spend a Grim Die to cast *suggestion* without expending a spell slot.
-- **Shadow Lord (Grim Die Required):** Use a Grim Die to summon a shadowy creature to serve you for 1 hour.
+- **Shadow Lord:** Use a Grim Die to summon a shadowy creature to serve you for 1 hour.

 ## Vision